Ertan40/Football_Data_Analytics_Azure_Data_Eng_Project/README.md

 # Football_Data_Analytics_Azure_Data_Eng_Project
- This project involves a complete pipeline for extracting football data from Wikipedia, storing it in Azure Data Lake, querying the data through Azure Synapse, and visualizing the results in PowerBI.
+ This project involves a complete pipeline for extracting football data from Wikipedia, storing it in Azure Data Lake, transforming the data using Azure Databricks, querying the data through Azure Synapse, and visualizing the results in PowerBI.
 It's designed to provide comprehensive analytics on football data for enthusiasts and analysts.

 1. <b>Architecture Diagram</b>:
     - <p><img src="images/architecture_diagram.jpg" alt="architecture_diagram" width="800px"></p>